Danogot516/Stock-Profit-Calculator/README.md

 Docker images use local files as volumes, which allows the developer to change files locally and have the containers update their files as well.

-In order to run the backend tests you must run `docker-compose -f docker-compose.yml -f docker-compose.test.yml run backend_container yarn test`
+In order to run the backend tests you must run `docker-compose -f docker-compose.yml -f docker-compose.test.yml run backend yarn test`